artie-l/pump-probe-experiment-control/README.md

 If the correct `IDN` of the LIA was printed in the Python console, congratulations!
 We are almost done with the LIA setup.
 To finish the setup:

 1. Manually set the LIA's Sensitivity to 2V.
-2. Follow the text guide in the file
+2. Follow the text guide (lines 127-128) in the file.
 3. Uncomment lines 130 to 133 inclusive.
 4. Re-run the script.

-If the sensitivity was changed,
+If the sensitivity was changed, and `IDN` with the number was printed in the console, LIA has been configured.
+We can now proceed to the Delay Line configuration.

 ## Delay line setup